"I don’t really want my business to have higher profits," said no entrepreneur ever.

 For most business owners, their main objective is to bring in as much revenue as possible and to increase the earning potential of their business over time.
 While having a solid understanding of how much money your company is bringing in is important, revenue values alone don’t provide enough information to help you gauge the health and growth potential of your small business.

-To gain a solid understanding of your company’s bottom line, the profit margin is an essential data point.
-Profit margin measures what percentage of your company’s net income comes from sales.
-Because this figure also factors in your business expenses, it measures how well your company is able to manage expenses relative to sales.
+Profit margin is a profitability ratio used by businesses to measure what percentage of a company’s net income comes from sales.
+Because this figure also factors in business expenses, it measures how well a company is able to manage expenses relative to sales.

 Let’s break down the variables of this equation further.

-Net income — To find net income, subtract total expenses from total revenue.
+- Net income: To find net income, subtract total expenses from total sales.
+(Total Expenses - Gross Sales)

-Net sales — Calculate net sales by subtracting total returns or refunds from total sales.
+- Net sales: Calculate net sales by subtracting total returns or refunds from total sales.
+(Total returns - Gross Sales)

 With these values, here is how we calculate the profit margin for the boutique baking company: